Quantum Capsule Networks: Numerical details

 \section{Numerical details}

-Here we present the technical details of our numerical simulation.
-Due to the limited computational power of the classical computer, we choose only a subset of the MNIST dataset consisting of images labeled with ``3'' and ``6'', and reduce the size of each image from $28\times28$ pixels into $16\times 16$ pixels.
+Here we present the technical details of our numerical simulation in Sec.~\uppercase\expandafter{\romannumeral3} A. Due to the limited computational power of the classical computer, we choose only a subset of the MNIST dataset consisting of images labeled with ``3'' and ``6'', and reduce the size of each image from $28\times28$ pixels into $16\times 16$ pixels.
 We normalize and encode these pixels into an $8$-qubit quantum state using the amplitude encoding method, together with an ancilla qubit.

 The QCapsNet is composed of the preprocessing layer, the primary capsule layer, and the digit capsule layer.
 In the preprocessing layer, we apply a 5-depth PQC on the 9-qubit system.
-Then, we partial trace these nine qubits and rearrange them into 3 capsules in the primary capsule layer.
+Then, we rearrange these 9 qubits into 3 capsules in the primary capsule layer as follows.
+These qubits are first labeled from 1 to 9 respectively, then we partial trace qubits 4-9 to compute the first capsule.
+Similarly, we can obtain the second capsule by tracing out qubits 1-3 and 7-9, and the third capsule by tracing out qubits 1-6.
 Each capsule contains 3 qubits forming a sub-QNN $\mathcal{E}_{ij}$.
 We apply $\mathcal{E}_{ij}$ to capsule states $\chi^l_i$ and obtain their corresponding prediction states $\rho^{l+1}_{j|i} = \mathcal{E}_{ij} (\chi^l_i)$.
-In the quantum dynamic routing process, we fix the moment order in Eq.~\eqref{eqn:fidelity} as $k=3$, as it already results in a fast convergence.
+In numerical simulation, capsules should be computed repeatedly.
+Yet for a real setup, the parameterized unitaries can be applied simultaneously without tracing out other qubits, and thus we do not need to recompute the capsule.
+In the quantum dynamic routing process, we fix the moment order as $k=3$, as it already results in a fast convergence.
 For two-category classifications, we place two capsules in the last layer of QCapsNets.
 Inside each capsule $c$, we measure the average $z$-directional magnetic moment of 3 qubits, $\overline{\langle Z_c \rangle} = \sum^3_{j=1} \langle Z_j \rangle/3$.
 Then, the activation probability of $c$-th output capsule state $\chi_c$ is computed by the normalized amplitude $P_c = (1+\overline{\langle Z_c \rangle})/2$, which indicates the presence of label $y_c$.
 Consequently, we use the cross entropy as the loss function for the stand-alone classification task,